cabal-club/cable/readme.md

 thousands of chat message hashes.

-A `limit` of 0 MUST be understood as having no maximum on the number of hashes the requestor wishes to receive.
+A `limit` of 0 MUST be understood as having no maximum on the number of hashes the requester wishes to receive.

 ##### 6.2.2.5 Channel State Request